 Locations of existing and planned nearshore network stations.

+TAHOE ENVIRONMENTAL

+RESEARCH CENTER
-Variability around the shoreline of Lake Tahoe, continued

-Two nearshore stations on opposite sides of the lake clearly show how water quality can vary due to lake processes and position.
+RECENT RESEARCH UPDATES Variability around the shoreline of Lake Tahoe, continued Two nearshore stations on opposite sides of the lake clearly show how water quality can vary due to lake processes and position.
 Strong sustained winds from the west produce "upwellings", a phenomenon in which cool, deep water is brought to the surface on the upwind side, and warm surface water gets blown across the lake.
-The Homewood station (west side), and the Glenbrook station (east side)\ both record temperature, conductivity, depth, wave height, chlorophyll (algae concentration), CDOM (dissolved organic material), turbidity, and dissolved oxygen data at thirty-second intervals.

-During an upwelling event on 19 May 2016, the water quality consequences at Homewood and Glenbrook can be clearly seen.
+The Homewood station (west side), and the Glenbrook station (east side), both record temperature, conductivity, depth, wave height, chlorophyll (algae concentration), CDOM (dissolved organic material), turbidity, and dissolved oxygen data at a thirty-second interval.
+During such an event on 19 May 2016, the water quality consequences at Homewood and Glenbrook can be clearly seen.
 A westerly wind of 40 mph caused the Homewood temperature to drop for 3 days.
 Because of the wind direction, 2 foot high waves occurred at Glenbrook (Homewood was sheltered and remained calm), which resulted in resuspension of bottom sediment.
 This resuspension caused turbidity to exceed 30 NTU (30 times the desired value), while conditions at Homewood were well below the desired 1 NTU maximum turbidity.
-Chlorophyll levels at Homewood almost doubled when water from a depth of 60 m, the level of the peak chlorophyll in the lake, rose to the surface.

-This was a case of totally natural events producing "poor" water quality at two separate locations.
+Chlorophyll levels at Homewood almost doubled due to water from a depth of 60 m, the level of the peak chlorophyll in the lake, rising to the surface.
+This was a case where a totally natural set of events produced "poor" water quality at two separate locations.
 This highlights the need for adequate monitoring to better understand the causes of change and distinguishing between "natural" events and "manageable" events.